twx0504/JS/01-Basics/README.md

 #### 9.4.1 Accessing Variables from Outer Scope
 > - the underlying principle of how inner function has access to the variables from the other scopes is due to `closures`.
-> - the closure can't be kept, and will be destroyed once the fn execution is done.
+> - the closure is destroyed immediately once the fn execution is done.

 ```js
 function fn() {